 6) Retaliating against an individual because of the individual’s participation in, or use of, Student Code of Conduct proceedings.

-7) Attempting to influence or influencing the impartiality of any member of a hearing prior to, and/or during the course of, a Student Code of Conduct proceeding.
+7) Attempting to influence or influencing the impartiality of any person involved in the Student Conduct process prior to, and/or during the course of, a Student Code of Conduct proceeding.

-8) Harassment (verbal or physical) and/or intimidation of a member of a Hearing Adjudicator prior to, during, and/or after any Student Code of Conduct proceeding.
+8) Harassment (verbal or physical) and/or intimidation of any person involved in the Student Conduct process prior to, during, and/or after any Student Code of Conduct proceeding.

 9) Influencing or attempting to influence another person to commit an abuse or violation of the Student Code of Conduct.

 10) Failing to comply with one or more sanctions imposed under the Student Code of Conduct.

 11) Knowingly violating the terms of a disciplinary sanction imposed in accordance with the Student Code of Conduct.

 4.1.1 Any member of the University community who believes that a violation of the Student Code of Conduct has occurred may file a complaint with the Office of Student Conduct.
 Complaints of student misconduct and misconduct of a student organization should be submitted to the Office of Student Conduct as soon as possible following the alleged misconduct or the date on which the individual knew or should have known of the misconduct.

 4.1.2 Regardless of whether a formal complaint is ever filed, allegations of student misconduct, from any credible source, will be reviewed by the Director of Student Conduct, or other appropriate personnel.